 Bob Turner was in High School when he began to explore life as a working bass violin player in Vancouver's jazz haunts and nightspots.
-As electric bassist with Black Snake Blues Band in the mid-60s, he performed at festivals and concerts throughout the Pacific Northwest often sharing the bill with such iconic bands as Moody Blues, Paul Butterfield, Jethro Tull, MC5 and Velvet Underground at Seattle's infamous Eagles Auditorium and the Retinal Circus in Vancouver.
+As electric bassist with Black Snake in the late-60s, he performed at festivals and concerts throughout the Pacific Northwest often sharing the bill with such iconic bands as Moody Blues, Paul Butterfield, Jethro Tull, MC5 and Velvet Underground at a range of major rock locales including Seattle's infamous Eagles Auditorium and Vancouver's Retinal Circus.

-While studying Psychology and Theatre at University, Turner worked as an early-childhood educator and produced Vancouver Playhouse Theatre productions for young people, released his "Day Care Blues" album, and developed his "Child in the Box" theory which was later published.
-In the 1980s, he established Today's Theatre Gallery and released several recordings of improvised music, and he performed at Expo '86 for four months and at the Canadian Pavilion at Expo '88 in Australia.
-Determined to give voice to the severely physically-disabled, Turner directed a group of disabled musicians and singers, recorded their work, and found opportunities for them to leave their confines to perform in public.
+While studying psychology and theatre at University, Turner worked as an early-childhood educator which lead to conceiving and staging Vancouver Playhouse Theatre productions for young people; releasing his "Day Care Blues" album; and developing his "Child in the Box" theory which was subsequently published.
+In the 1980s, he established Today's Theatre Gallery in the Gastown area of Vancouver and was contracted to perform for four months at Expo '86 and at the Canadian Pavilion at Expo '88 in Australia.
+Determined to give voice to the severely physically-disabled, Turner directed, composed music for, and made audio and video documentation for a group of disabled musicians and singers, who achieved a moment of fame linked to their public performances of original material.
 The resulting publicity for the success of this endeavour caught the eye of Simon Fraser University which appointed him Artist-in-Residence at their School of Electronic Engineering from 1989-1991.
 Turner participated in the design and development of a MIDI-modem-MIDI device that enabled the disabled to collaborate with musicians in any location in real time via a telephone link - this was a precursor to what became the Internet.
 He also organized, hosted and documented coffee-house events for musicians in the mental-health system.
-In 1995 Turner and his IT colleague launched their innovative Internet filtering software in response to increasing concerns about censorship and individual choice.
+In 1995 Turner and his IT colleague launched their innovative Internet filtering software in response to increasing concerns regarding censorship and individual choice.

 He subsequently released a further four albums of new compositions and curated a gallery exhibition of components drawn from his 1998 multimedia work entitled "The Convergence Project ".
 Image-and-sound video collaborations with visual artists were initiated in the late 1990s.
 One such project was presented at the Interurban Gallery in 2003 and another with Cuban-Canadian artist Tonel was presented at the Anthropology Museum at San Francisco State University.
-In 2014 Turner composed three soundscapes in collaboration with Tonel whose installation was mounted at the 8th Berlin Biennale For Contemporary Art.
-A selection of audio-visual work together with his experimental 3-D fractal animations have been uploaded to Bob Turner's YouTube channel.
+In 2014 Turner composed three soundscapes in collaboration with Tonel whose installation was launched at the 8th Berlin Biennale For Contemporary Art and remounted during 2015-2016 for exhibitions curated in London, Havana and Madrid.
+A selection of Turner's audio-visual work and his experimental 3-D fractal animations can be viewed on his YouTube channel.

 THE CONVERGENCE PROJECT